 It’s been a heck of a year.
 2013 is on it’s way out and as the year comes to a close so does another season.
 Summer flew by and now it’s fall.
 Then, winter.
 With all of these seasonal changes, our hair’s needs change as well.
 If you have fine type 4a hair, then the hair routine I’m about to share with you will be of interest for your afro textured hair!

-When I first began getting in touch with my natural hair about 4 years ago (I was natural for about 5 or 6 years prior and had no clue what to do other than flat iron), I purchased almost every product another natural said was good.
+When I first began getting in touch with my fine natural hair about 4 years ago (I was natural for about 5 or 6 years prior and had no clue what to do other than flat iron), I purchased almost every product another natural said was good.
 I figured if it worked for them, it would work for me.
 WRONG.

 Fast forward to today and I get it.
 I really get it.
 What is it you wonder?
 My hair of course!
 I get what my hair likes, doesn’t like and most importantly what it needs.
 Specifically, moisture and protein.
 Both are important.

 New Hair Regimen

-While I get that hair can change over time, I’m pretty confident that my new and simplified regimen will remain the same.
+While I get that hair can change over time, I’m pretty confident that my new and simplified regimen will remain pretty much the same.
 At least, for a while.
 You never know until your hair stops responding to certain products.
 That’s why I’ve simplified and am keeping it 99.9% natural with the products I use.
 My fine predominantly type 4a (some 3C and even a little 3B in the back) hair loves just about all natural hair products.

-Now, before I share the products let’s take a look at the new simplified regimen:
+Now, before I share the products let’s take a look at the new simplified fine hair routine:

 – Pre-poo and finger detangle with personalized mixture (I will share it in the near future).

 – Co-wash hair (I’ve never felt the need to clarify so for now I won’t)

 – Apply protein treatment followed by moisturizing deep conditioning treatment